Nagalim/PeercoinAnalytics_js/README.md

-# 1.1.0
+# 1.2.0

-- Interest Calculations
-- More Graphs
-- Address Selection
+- Different html and script files for each feature
+- import from csv or API

 # PeercoinAnalytics_js